LiyrAstroph/BRAINS/docs/mcmc.rst

 One should not change the orders of lines.
 Lines beginning with '\#' are regarded as comments.
 There is not a general rule to set the values of options.
 The most important options are the options for new level interval and maximum number of levels.
-Sufficently large values will work better, but also will cause extra computation time.
+Sufficiently large values will work better, but also will cause extra computation time.
 The option for maximum number of saves controls the length of the Markov chains.
 Note that this is not the length of the final posterior sample.